Real Genius

-Real Genius is a 1985 American comic science fiction film directed by Martha Coolidge and written by Neal Israel, Pat Proft, and PJ Torokvei.
-Starring Val Kilmer and Gabriel Jarret, the film, set on the campus of Pacific Tech, a science and engineering university similar to Caltech, follows Chris Knight (Kilmer), a genius in his senior year, who is paired with a new student on campus, Mitch Taylor (Jarret), to work on a chemical laser.

-The film received positive reviews from critics, and it grossed $12 million at the North American box office.
+Real Genius is a 1985 American science fiction comedy film directed by Martha Coolidge, written by Neal Israel, Pat Proft, and PJ Torokvei, and starring Val Kilmer and Gabriel Jarret.
+The film, set on the campus of Pacific Tech, a science and engineering university similar to Caltech, follows Chris Knight (Kilmer), a genius in his senior year, who is paired with a new student on campus, Mitch Taylor (Jarret), to work on a chemical laser, only to learn it will be used for dangerous purposes.
+The film received positive reviews from critics, and grossed $13 million at the North American box office.

 Plot

-The CIA has covertly hired Professor Jerry Hathaway at Pacific Technical University to develop the power source for "Crossbow": a laser weapon precise enough to commit illegal political assassinations from outer space.
-Hathaway uses his position to recruit brilliant students to do the work for him but, aside from his graduate student and toady Kent, does not tell them the reason for their research.
+The CIA has covertly hired Professor Jerry Hathaway at Pacific Tech University to develop the power source for "Crossbow", a laser weapon precise enough to commit illegal political assassinations from outer space.
+Hathaway uses his position to recruit brilliant students to do the work for him, diverting the CIA's funding into building his enormous house.

-Hathaway's latest prospect is genius high school student Mitch Taylor.
-Despite his youth and inexperience, Hathaway makes Mitch the lead on the project due to his innovative and original ideas in the field of laser physics.
-Mitch is roomed with Chris Knight, another member of the team, a legend in the "National Physics Club" and one of Mitch's idols.
-Mitch's ideal of Chris is shattered, however, when Chris turns out to be more of a goof-off than a hard-working student.
-Meanwhile, Hathaway hopes Mitch will encourage Chris to straighten up his act and that their two exceptional minds can develop a proper power source.
+Hathaway recruits high school student Mitch Taylor, a budding genius in laser physics.
+Mitch is roomed with Chris Knight, a legend in the "National Physics Club" and one of Mitch's idols.
+Mitch's ideal of Chris is shattered, however, when Chris turns out to be more of a slacker than a hard-working student.
+Meanwhile, Hathaway hopes Mitch will encourage Chris to straighten up his act and that their two exceptional minds can develop a proper power source for "Crossbow".
+Mitch also befriends Jordan Cochran, a hyperactive insomniac student for whom he gradually develops romantic feelings.

-With the deadline quickly approaching, Mitch feels the pressure to complete the project while Chris continues in his carefree attitude.
-After inviting Mitch to a pool party to blow off steam, Kent reports this to Hathaway, who lambasts Mitch.
-Mitch breaks down and tearfully calls his parents, telling them he wants to go home.
-Kent records the call without Mitch's knowledge and later plays the recording over the school's public address system, humiliating Mitch.
-As Mitch begins packing to leave, Chris explains about the pressures of school and burdens of being highly intelligent by relating the history of former Pacific Tech student Lazlo Hollyfeld.
-Lazlo cracked under the pressure and disappeared (actually now living in the university's tunnels beneath Chris and Mitch's closet).
-Chris, fearing the same could happen to him, learned to lighten up and begin enjoying life.
-Mitch acquiesces to stay and they exact revenge on Kent by disassembling his car and reassembling it in his dorm room.
+Kent, Hathaway's graduate student (and toady), reports Mitch for attending a pool party with Chris instead of working on the laser.
+Hathaway lambasts Mitch, who breaks down and tearfully calls his parents.
+Kent secretly records the call and uses the recording to humiliate Mitch.
+As Mitch begins packing to leave, Chris explains the pressures of school and burdens of being highly intelligent by relating the history of genius and former Pacific Tech student Lazlo Hollyfeld.
+Hollyfeld suffered a nervous breakdown when he discovered his creations were being used to kill, and he now lives hidden in the university's tunnels, accessed from beneath Chris and Mitch's closet.
+Chris, fearing the same could happen to him, learned to lighten up and enjoy life.
+Mitch agrees to stay, and they exact revenge on Kent by disassembling his car, a 1972 Citroën DS, and reassembling it in his dorm room.